- Side effects of sleeping pills vary by medication and different people respond differently to them.

 - Swelling up of your eyes, lips, face, tongue, or throat

 While most sleeping pills are designed just for short-term use (a number of weeks or less), some people may continue to use them on a longer-term basis.
-With longer-term use, you increase your risk of developing a tolerance.
+With longer-term use, you increase your risk of developing a tolerance .
 When this happens, some people end up increasing their dosage or abusing the sleeping pill, which results in more problematic side effects.
+Many times, a sleeping pill could be a band-aid over another underlying issue causing insomnia.

 What Should I Do if I Experience Side Effects?